Gilgamech/AlcoveShopBot/README.md

 ![Windows Protected Your PC screen with Run Anyway button](https://github.com/Gilgamech/AlcoveShopBot/blob/main/RunAnyway.png)

 - App will open.
 Click the `Edit` menu, then `Edit Webhook`.
-Copy the URL that I will give you, and paste it in here.
+Copy the URL and paste it in here.
 (Be careful with it, or someone could send David Hasselhoff mem to your shop channel!)
 - Click "Run" and the bot should announce all old out of stocks in your log.

 It might freeze sometimes, if your Minecraft log gets really big (more than 1 million lines), so wait bit.
 If it freezes for a really long time, click "Stop" a few times and wait for a while, to see if it stops and was just reading a long file.
 If it never stops, open an [Issue](https://github.com/Gilgamech/AlcoveShopBot/issues).